-Now that you have a feeling for the Comp FET-76 basics, let's continue on and go a little deeper.
+Now that you have a feeling for the Comp VCA-65 basics, let's continue on and go a little deeper.

-- · Click the double downward facing arrows to open the "Advanced" mode; - Let's use the Advanced Side-Chain Control.
+- Click the double downward facing arrows to open the "Advanced" mode; - Let's use the Advanced Side-Chain Control.
 We will not use an external signal, but will simply try out the different Detection Mode settings.
-By default, the control is positioned in the Linked position, but go ahead and try the other positions while the track is playing.
+By default, the control is positioned in the Linked position, but you may try other positions, while the track is playing.
 Notice how the sound changes, sometimes drastically, especially when you choose the different Mid/Side positions.
 This effect can produce some fantastic results when used on stereo tracks;

-$oldsymbol{\mathbb{R}}$ Remember that the Detection Mode control knob is only visible when working in stereo.
+$m{\imath}$ : Remember that the Detection Mode control knob is only visible when working in stereo.
 If you are not seeing that option, it is because you are working on a mono signal.

 - Now click the Listen button and apply some EQ to the analysis signal using the controls in the Band Equalizer section.
 Don't be afraid of extreme settings here!
 For example, if the original audio has a strong bass component, the bass energy can have a major influence on the compressor as it works.
 By attenuating some of the bass, you may end up with a better compressed sound; - When you are done adjusting the Side-Chain EQ, switch off the Listen button and try switching EQ on and off as the track plays.
-You should notice that the EQ may have a big influence in the way compression works, even though it is only being applied to the detection path of the signal.
+You should notice that the EQ may have a big influence in the way compression work, even though it is only being applied to the detection path of the signal.

-4. COMP FET-76 CONTROL PANEL
+4. COMP VCA-65 CONTROL PANEL

-The Comp FET-76 plug-in can be used in Mono or Stereo channels.
+The Comp VCA-65 plug-in can be used in Mono or Stereo channels.